 What happens when a character drastically decides to change their life?
-Run down by the hustle and grind of the everyday, these bored protagonists felt the need for a shake-up.
+Run down by the hustle and grind of their mundane days, these bored protagonists feel the need for a shakeup.

-Whether it's quitting their job, going on a road trip, or becoming a superhero, all of these films feature a midlife crisis that goes disastrously wrong (or brilliantly right).
+Whether it's quitting their job, going on a road trip, or becoming a superhero, all of these films feature a midlife crisis that goes disastrously wrong or, if lucky, brilliantly right.

-Here are some of the best midlife crisis movies that are must-watches, even if you aren't going through one yourself.
+Here are our picks for the best midlife crisis movies that are must-watches, even if you aren't going through one yourself.